 After focusing and bias adjustment, Studio might still show an image with many unexpected events like in this example:

-This could be caused by your Lightning conditions.
+This could be caused by your lighting conditions.
 Some artificial lights are flickering and creating many events on the sensors.
-In the image above, you can even see some horizontal artefacts caused by the Event Rate Controller (ERC) of the sensor (Gen4.0 and newer) that is configured to limit the event rate to 20 Mev/s.
-In such a situation, change your lightning device if you have the possibility to do so.
+In the image above, you can even see some horizontal artefacts caused by the Event Rate Controller (ERC) of the sensor (Gen4.0 and newer) which is configured to limit the event rate to less than 20 Mev/s.
+In such a situation, change your lighting device if you have the possibility to do so.
 The best non-flickering light source is any halogen lighting, but if you want a LED source, you must double check it is not flickering (lots of them are using PWM modulation for dimming, and produce flicker).
-If you can not choose your lightning device, then on Gen4.1 and IMX636 sensors, you can enable the Anti-Flicker sensor filter available in the Settings panel.
+If you can not choose your lighting device, then on Gen4.1 and IMX636 sensors, you can enable the Anti-Flicker sensor filter available in the Settings panel.
 To get more information on flicker mitigation, check our Knowledge Center.

 First recording from live camera

-Now that you started streaming from a live camera, you can to do your first recordings.
-Note that some checks should performed to get some good data:
+Now that you started streaming from a live camera, you can do your first recordings.
+Note that some checks should performed to get good data:

 Camera installation: when possible, mount your camera on a tripod stand to avoid any spurious motion during acquisition